-Hey!
+Howdy! !
 Friends traveling to Iceland for the first time have asked me again and again, what do I need to see and experience when I am in Iceland?
-And recently the topic of Iceland came up, a friend’s sister will be traveling there soon and did I have any recommendations.
 So, I thought I would put together some ‘lists’ if you will, of places I have visited, stayed, slept, etc. In other words- these pages will grow.

-First of all I personally feel every where in Iceland is amazing, gorgeous and most often otherworldly.
+IMHO every where in Iceland is amazing, gorgeous and otherworldly.

 If you are visiting for a week you could potentially drive around the entire Island and see almost all of the amazingness 🙂 no problem.
 Or you could spend more time in certain areas.